ConvertKit/convertkit-wordpress/readme.txt

 = Plugin Integrations =

-With the ConvertKit for WordPress Plugin, you also get:
+With the ConvertKit for WordPress Plugin, you also get integrations with:

 - Elementor: Form and Broadcast widgets natively integrated with Elementor, to embed ConvertKit forms and broadcast lists
 - Contact Form 7: Automatically add email subscribers to ConvertKit when they submit a Contact Form 7 form
 - WishList Member: Automatically subscribe, unsubscribe and tag users based on their membership level

-Our other WordPress Plugins provide further integrations between WordPress Plugins and ConvertKit:
+Our other WordPress Plugins provide further integrations between WordPress and ConvertKit:

 - [ConvertKit for WooCommerce](https://wordpress.org/plugins/convertkit-for-woocommerce/): Subscribe, tag and assign sequences to customers at checkout, and send order data to ConvertKit
 - [ConvertKit for Gravity Forms](https://wordpress.org/plugins/convertkit-gravity-forms/): Automatically add email subscribers to ConvertKit when they submit a Gravity Form, with tagging options